iqm-finland/cortex-cli/README.rst

 Login
 ^^^^^

-To login, use
+To log in, use

 .. code-block:: bash

   $ cortex auth login

-This will ask you to enter your login and password.
+This will ask you to enter your username and password.

    After a successful authentication, tokens will be saved into a tokens file (path specified in the configuration file), and a token manager daemon will start in the background.
 Token manager will periodically refresh the session and re-write the tokens file.
 To login and get tokens once, without starting a token manager daemon, run ``cortex auth login --no-daemon``.

-If the tokens file already exists, then running ``cortex auth login`` will first attempt to refresh the session without asking you for a login and password.
-If that fails (because existing tokens may already have expired), then you'll be asked to enter login and password.
+   If the tokens file already exists, then running ``cortex auth login`` will first attempt to refresh the session without asking you for a username and password.
+If that fails (because existing tokens may already have expired), you'll be asked to re-enter your credentials.

 See ``cortex auth login --help`` for more details.